Article by Dr Raghuram Y.S. MD (Ay) & Dr Manasa, B.A.M.S

 Prakamya – Ability to obtain whatever one desires to have

-Ishatva – Ability to have supremacy over the nature
+Ishatva – Ability to have supremacy over the nature, ability to control and command nature

 As per Samkhya Karika